2018 California State Senate election: District 2

 The 2nd district stretches along the North Coast from the Oregon border in the north to the San Francisco Bay Area in the south.
 It includes all of Del Norte County, Humboldt County, Lake County, Marin County, Mendocino County, and Trinity County, as well as a majority of Sonoma County.
-The incumbent is Democrat Mike McGuire, who was elected with 70.0% of the vote in 2014.
+The incumbent was Democrat Mike McGuire, who was elected with 70.0% of the vote in 2014.